polterguy/magic/backend/files/misc/common-startup-files/default.md

 return:x:-/0
 }}
 * If you need to respond with code, SQL or JSON, then wrap this code correctly inside of ` or ``` characters as Markdown.
+* You can execute a maximum of 100 functions before you require user input again.

 ### Image instructions